 - How A Carbon Currency and Markets can work for Climate JusticeThe BBC started this train of thought about a carbon currency recently with an article describing how the world’s wealthiest are at the heart of the climate crisis, and that a new “polluter-elite” have to change their lifestyles if the…

 - How to Reduce the Carbon Footprint of a City by 25%In 2017 the Finnish city of Lahti declared they would become carbon-neutral by 2025.
 Now they must get each citizen to reduce their annual carbon footprint to 1.8 tonnes.
 While there are a few important omissions from their carbon footprint…

-- Personal Carbon TradingPersonal Carbon Trading or PCT is a mechanism for increasing flexibility and efficiency in a carbon rationing or cap-and-trade scheme, In a quota system where each participant receives a fixed amount of carbon rations that allow the emission of a…
+- Personal Carbon TradingPersonal Carbon Trading or PCT is a mechanism for increasing flexibility and efficiency in a carbon rationing or cap-and-trade scheme.
+In a quota-based or rationing system where each participant receives a fixed amount of carbon rations that allow the emission…

 - Lahti, Finland – Carbon Rationing in ActionThe city of Lahti in Finland is running an experimental personal carbon trading scheme, with voluntary carbon rationing or quotas helping citizens reduce their carbon footprints as part of city-based sustainable transport programme.
 The city won almost €0.5 million from…